pbauermeister/dfd/doc/README.md

 #### a.
 Includee

-Here we first define and generate the snippet `includee-snippet-1.svg`.
+Here, you first define and generate the snippet `includee-snippet-1.svg`.

     ```data-flow-diagram includee-snippet-1.svg
     process	P3	Process 3